 The International Covenant on Economic, Social and Cultural Rights (ICESCR) is an international treaty which aims to ensure the protection of economic, social and cultural rights, such as the rights to work, social security, health and education.
 Article 11(1) of the treaty recognises the right of everyone to an adequate standard of living, including adequate food, clothing and housing, and to the continuous improvement of living conditions.
 Article 11(2) guarantees the fundamental right of everyone to be free from hunger, and obliges State Parties (i.e. those countries that have voluntarily agreed to be bound by the treaty) to take steps in this regard, including the improvement of methods of distribution of food, and dissemination of knowledge concerning the principles of nutrition.

 The UK has ratified, and is therefore legally bound by, the ICESCR, including the human right to adequate food.
 As a party to the treaty, the UK reports on its compliance with the treaty on a five yearly basis regarding implementation of the ICESCR in the UK, in what is known as a process of periodic review.
-The UK Government will submit the state report for the purposes of its seventh periodic review by UN experts, the Committee on Economic, Social and Cultural Rights, in June 2021/22.
+The UK will submit the state report for the purposes of its seventh periodic review by UN experts, the Committee on Economic, Social and Cultural Rights.

-How do United Nations experts define the right to food?
+How do human rights experts define the right to food?

 Free school meals and the right to food

 Letter to Boris Jonson PM and Gavin Williamson MP